dinecaleb/modalJS/README.md

 All files  are in the root of the project.

-To view the project, click and open the modal.html file
+To view the project, click and open the modal.html file in a browser